Recognition of National Sporting Organisations

-The ASC defines ‘Sport’ as: 'A human activity capable of achieving a result requiring physical exertion and/or physical skill which, by its nature and organisation, is competitive and is generally accepted as being a sport'.
+The ASC has a long-established definition which activities are defined as sports.
+The ASC defines sport as: 'A human activity capable of achieving a result requiring physical exertion and/or physical skill which, by its nature and organisation, is competitive and is generally accepted as being a sport'.
+The ASC maintain the final authority for determining if an activity meets the definition of a sport.

 Support to Recognised Organisations